 Doyle Undergraduate Fellows

-The Doyle Undergraduate Fellows program brings together faculty and students from across Georgetown’s campuses to foster student engagement with difference through scholarship and intercultural dialogue on campus, in the DC community, and around the world.
+The Doyle Undergraduate Fellows program brought together faculty and students from across Georgetown’s campuses.
+The program fostered student engagement with difference through scholarship and intercultural dialogue on campus, in the DC community, and around the world.

 The program last ran in summer 2021.

-Local Outreach – The program allows students to participate actively in community life by sponsoring projects based in and around Washington, DC.
-In the past, participating students have collaborated with the leaders of local nonprofits and religious organizations to work toward creating more just and sustainable communities in DC.
+Local Outreach – The program allowed students to participate actively in community life by sponsoring projects based in and around Washington, DC.
+Participating students collaborated with the leaders of local nonprofits and religious organizations to work toward creating more just and sustainable communities in DC.

-Cohort Community – Students in the Doyle Undergraduate Fellows program benefit from a close cohort community, providing fellows the opportunity to learn from their peers.
-Each cohort includes a diversity of student voices from different disciplinary and personal backgrounds.
+Cohort Community – Students in the Doyle Undergraduate Fellows program benefited from a close cohort community, providing fellows the opportunity to learn from their peers.
+Each cohort included a diversity of student voices from different disciplinary and personal backgrounds.